Bitbol-Lab/DiffPaSS/README.md

-Finally, we can instantiate an [`InformationPairing`](https://Bitbol-Lab.github.io/DiffPaSS/train.html#informationpairing) object and optimize the mutual information between the paired MSAs using the DiffPaSS bootstrapped optimization algorithm.
+Finally, we can instantiate an [`InformationPairing`](https://Bitbol-Lab.github.io/DiffPaSS/train.html#informationpairing) object and optimize the mutual information between the paired MSAs using the DiffPaSS bootstrap algorithm.
 The results are stored in a [`DiffPaSSResults`](https://Bitbol-Lab.github.io/DiffPaSS/base.html#diffpassresults) container.
-The lists of (hard) losses and permutations found during the optimization can be accessed as attributes of the container.
+The lists of (hard) losses and permutations found can be accessed as attributes of the container.

 ``` python
 from diffpass.train import InformationPairing